 Bharti Airtel had been rumoured to be looking at selling its 2,500 towers but seems to have cooled on the idea.

-Thailand: With five operators and over 50,000 towers, Thailand could be the perfect tower market but to date, only one company (DIF) acts in the infrastructure industry as a fund with around 13,000 towers and over 1mn km of fibre.
+Thailand: With five operators and over 50,000 towers, Thailand could be the perfect tower market but to date, only one company (DIF) acts in the infrastructure industry as a fund with around 16,059 towers and over 1mn km of fibre.

 Vietnam: According to the Ministry of Information and Communications (MIC), Vietnam has now 128mn mobile phone subscribers.
 Although the market is quite mature and saturated, its telecom industry still generated around US$16.8bn in 2017 (a 7.3% growth YoY) and the local Government is actively promoting the development of telecom technologies and IT initiatives to meet the objectives of sustainable economic growth and international integration.
 More recently, the government has recently announced plans to sell large stakes in State-owned Mobifone and VPTG (which owns MNO Vinaphone) by the end of 2020.
 MNO privatisation – with a potential entrance of international investment – and the long rumoured sale or carve-out of Viettel’s towers, could create a whole new and very interesting telecom landscape in the country.

 Currently there are an estimated 90,000 towers in Vietnam, and the majority of them remain in the hands of the operators.
 The towerco ecosystem is still fragmented and there are dozens of very small tower companies owning portfolios of less than 100 sites.